Herman, Morton, The Architecture of Victorian Sydney, 1964

 Noted architectural writer Graham Jahn has faithfully recorded the

-history of Sydney's built environment from settlement to the
+history of Sydney's built environment from settlement to the present

-present day.
-Specially commissioned photographs support the
+day.
+Specially commissioned photographs support the illuminating

-Watermark, Australia, 1997, 256pp, PB. $A
+1997, 256pp, PB.

-Sydney
+Sydney Houses

 et al